DALE S. HORNE, MD, PHD, FACS, FAANS

 • Ohio State Neurosurgical Society, Past President, Current Board Member

-• Council of State Neurosurgical Societies, Northwest Quadrant and Delegate
+• Council of State Neurosurgical Societies, NW Quadrant former Delegate

 • Fellow of American Association of Neurological Surgeons